iltnerr/SD-Web-UI/README.md

 # Minimal SD Web UI

+Serves as an interface for mobile devices to run and review generations of sd models using a machine (with an appropriate gpu) as a server on the local network.
-Currently using the [Segmind SSD-1B model](https://huggingface.co/segmind/SSD-1B), but can be adapted to use any model easily.
+Currently using the [Segmind SSD-1B model](https://huggingface.co/segmind/SSD-1B), but can be adapted to use any model.

 ## Previews from a mobile phone